2024–25 European windstorm season: Storm Éowyn (Gilles)

 In Norway a yellow wind warning was issued for Western Norway.

 On 24 January at around 5:00 a.m., a wind gust provisionally measured at 114 mph was recorded at Mace Head in Connemara in County Galway, which would surpass Ireland's highest measured wind gust of 113 mph at Foynes in 1945.
 Moneypoint weather station measured a 37.158 mph wind gust 4:10 a.m.
 The intensity of winds at Ceann Mhása, Belmullet, and Markree caused data interruption to local weather instruments.
 A mean sustained wind speed of 135 km/h was measured at Mace Head in Galway at around 4:00 a.m., surpassing the prior Irish record of 131 km/h set in 1945 at Foynes.

-A maximum wave height of 10.4 metres was measured by the coast of Finnis Bouy, near Doolin.
+A maximum wave height of 10.4 metres was measured by the Finnis Buoy, off the west coast of Ireland near Doolin.

 All flights from 8 a.m. to 2 p.m. at Ireland West Airport were cancelled.
 Several flights at Dublin Airport and Shannon Airport were cancelled or delayed.
 Aer Arann and Aran Island Ferries announced the closure of all morning services.

 In the morning of 23 January, a strong tornado tore through villages in Cornwall.

 At 9 a.m., 815,000 houses and businesses were suffering from power outages, particularly in Mayo and Galway and 115,000 homes, mainly in Munster, were without water.
 Several instances of downed trees in both counties and in Munster were also reported.
 Several families in Munster required evacuation after their houses or caravans were destroyed or severely damaged by strong winds, with many cases involving roofs being blown off.
 A dozen alarm activations were reported across Munster.
 At least six to seven downed trees were reported on the N4 road near Newtown Forbes, blocking the village off from both ends.
 Most roads in Longford had trees fall on them.
 The Connacht GAA Airdome in Co.
 Mayo was completely destroyed.

 A car collided with a downed tree in north Dublin.

 All travel to and from the Isle of Man was suspended, including ferries between Douglas and Heysham operated by the Isle of Man Steam Packet Company, as well as Bus Vannin services.
 Closures include the Isle of Man Airport, the Snaefell mountain road, and schools and government offices.
 Around 100 homes lost power.

 On 23 January, Devon and Cornwall Police said that one person was injured at Holywell Bay, near Newquay, where there had been "caravans blowing".

 As of 9 a.m., over 93,000 homes and business were without power in Northern Ireland.
 There were widespread power cuts across Wales.
 Places affected were Ysbyty Gwynedd hospital in Bangor and the communities of Bethesda, Tregarth, Llanbedr, Blaenau Ffestiniog and Menai Bridge on Anglesey.